Eric-Cortez/edcGear/README.md

 ## Key Functionalities

-Posts, Coments, and Search
+Posts, Comments, and Search
 EDC Gear allows users to create posts to share images of there favorite everyday carry items.
 Users can also comment on posts.
-In additon, users can search for post captions and users to view specific posts and users profiles.
+In additon, users can search for post captions and user profiles.

-  • Posts: Users can create, read, update, and delete posts.
+  * Posts: Users can create, read, update, and delete posts.
-  • Comment: Users can create, read, update, and delete comments.
+  * Comment: Users can create, read, update, and delete comments.
    * Users can only edit/update and delete posts and comments that they have created.

 ### EDC Gear Login page